druce/swr/README.md

 ![optimal_by_gamma_table.png](optimal_by_gamma_table.png)

-A framework for determining safe withdrawal rates, designed to accommodate:
+A Python module for determining safe withdrawal rates, designed to accommodate:

 - Any generator of historical asset returns (historical, Monte Carlo, roll your own market environment)
 - Any asset allocation strategy (fixed weights, glidepath schedules, roll your own based on any parameters)